 Early in the oyster industry’s history dugout canoes were used when tonging for oysters.
 Soon these were replaced by oyster boats called sharpies, a unique New Haven vessel.
 One-mast sharpies were used for tonging, two-mast versions for dredging.
 The two-mast sharpies built at Oyster Point by Riley Smith were distinguished from the Fair Haven versions built across the harbor by their brass bow piece.

 The “Great Set” [i.e. oyster spawning] of 1899 produced record oyster harvests in New Haven Harbor and Long Island Sound through 1903.
-Thereafter the oyster industry slowly declined due to starfish, pollution, poor oyster bed management, the hurricane of 1938, and loss of workers due to World War II.
+Thereafter the oyster industry slowly declined due to predatory starfish, pollution, poor oyster bed management, the hurricane of 1938 and loss of workers due to World War II.
 Changes in currents and salinity caused by construction of harbor breakwaters in 1893 and filling of the West River salt marsh in 1929 (to create Kimberly Field) also contributed to the decline.
 The Nor’easter of Thanksgiving weekend in 1950 was the final blow for many oyster companies.
-City Point’s last oyster company, Sea Coast, closed in 1962, and in 1965 the Federal government declared Connecticut’s shell fisheries a disaster.
+City Point’s last oyster company, Sea Coast, closed in 1962.

 City Point Mission

-In the City Directory of 1875 the City Point [Methodist Episcopal] Mission on S. Water St. is listed for the first time.
-This address likely was the parsonage, because a church building or meeting house was constructed for the congregation by David Shelton in 1875 on a 50′ by 300′ lot which he had owned since 1872, and which was bounded by Hallock Ave., Sixth St. and Howard Ave.
+In the City Directory of 1875 the City Point [Methodist Episcopal] Mission on South Water St. is listed for the first time.
+This address likely was the parsonage, because a church building or ‘meeting house’ was constructed for the congregation by David Shelton in 1875 on a 50′ by 300′ lot which he had owned since 1872, and which was bounded by Hallock Ave., Sixth St. and Howard Ave.
 (The corner stone of the present edifice on Howard Ave. at Fourth St. gives this as the year of the building’s construction.)

 From the 1930s, until the parish merged with Grace Methodist farther up Howard Ave. in 1954 (thereby becoming Wesley Methodist), the church was well-known for its Sunday oyster suppers held during December.
 The oysters were donated each year by the Wedmore Oyster Co.